How to Recognize You’re Being Manipulated in a Relationship?

 Looking for constant reassurance

 Seeking constant reassurance in a relationship can be a sign of manipulation.
-While it’s natural to desire affirmation and security from your partner, excessive neediness can lead to controlling behaviors.
+While it’s natural to desire affirmation and security from your partner, excessive neediness can lead to controlling behaviours.

 This behavior can isolate you from others and undermine your independence, indicating deeper issues within the relationship that warrant attention.